 Depending on the card, your Chase credit card foreign transaction fee is up to 3%.
-Most of the best travel credit cards waive the fee but it depends of the card and the card issuer.
-This includes the Chase Sapphire Preferred, Chase Sapphire Reserve and most cobrand cards.
-The Ink Business Preferred℠ Credit Card also has a 0% foreign transaction fee.
+Most of the best travel credit cards waive the fee but it depends on the card and the card issuer.
+This includes the Chase Sapphire Preferred, Chase Sapphire Reserve, and most co-brand cards.
+The Ink Business Preferred® Credit Card also has a 0% foreign transaction fee.

 You can add a Chase travel notice using a computer, the Chase mobile app, or calling the customer service number on the back of your Chase-issued credit card.
 Notices can be added up to one year before you depart for trips up to 90 days.
 Chase will continue to monitor your transactions but will be less likely to flag transactions for potential fraud or accidentally freeze your account.